 9. Once connected to a P2P-friendly server with Avast VPN, you can launch your torrenting client and start sharing files.

-How Does Avast VPN Performance Compare to the Top VPNs for Torrenting?
+How Does Avast VPN Compare To Top VPNs for Torrenting?

 To make your decision easier, we put Avast VPN against these highly-favored VPNs so check out how it fared in various aspects.